Last updated on July 2nd, 2023

 Ortaköy Mosque is definitely one of the most instagrammable places in Istanbul.
 And you have probably seen many photos of this spot.
 It is a favorite place for girls in bright colorful dresses that come to the mosque long before dawn.

 On a few occasions when we were there, it was raining, so there were no people around.
 If you are looking to have photos without people in the background and not be in a hurry then plan to come as early as possible.
 Rainy and winter days are almost free of people too.
 Winters in Istanbul are particularly quiet.
 But don’t worry, the weather is not going to ruin the experience and photos.
-They will have a mystical look with heavy skies and stormy sea.
+They will have a mystical look with heavy skies and a stormy sea.
 Photos above were taken on a rainy day in February.

 If you want to get to the mosque by water, board the Kadikoy-Sariyer ferry which enters the port of Ortaköy.